 A. Content Owner – Assigned by department as the individual responsible for monitoring and maintaining web content.

-B. Moderator – Assigned by Content Owner and/or department as the individual for moderating comments and postings by internal and external users, including deleting comments and posting that do not meet the criteria set forth in this policy.
+B. Moderator – Assigned by Content Owner and/or department as the individual for moderating comments and postings by internal and external users, including deleting comments and postings that do not meet the criteria set forth in this policy.

 C. Social Media Platforms – Technology tools and online spaces for integrating and sharing user-generated content in order to engage constituencies in conversations and allow them to participate in content and community creation.
-Examples are Facebook, Twitter, LinkedIn and YouTube.
+Examples are Facebook, Twitter, LinkedIn, and YouTube.

 IV.
 Specific Information:

-A. Official Institutional Web 2.0 Communications:
+A. Official Institutional Social Media Communications:

 4. Content Owners are responsible for monitoring and maintaining web content as follows:

 a.
 Content is current and accurate.